LiamBatiste/Restaurant-Sales-Analysis/README.md

 Overall summary: **store 4904 and 46673 has a more distributed split of takeaway/eat-in amongst convenience/'on-the-go' products such as bottled water, chips and cookies.
 Conversely, stores 12631 and 20974 show only a tiny majority of even the most popular food choices are eaten as takeaway/to-go.**

-Thus, could deals be used to incentivise eating food on the go (discounts/promotions, bundle deals or more accesible ordering associated with online e.g. curbside pickup or the ability to order ahead of time using a mobile order app or even gamification for to-go orders.
-Further, both better performing stores for eat-in/to-go split are in california which could indicate cultural customer behaviour or restaurant designs/operating logistics.
+Thus, could deals be used to incentivise eating food on the go (discounts/promotions, bundle deals or more accessible ordering associated with online e.g. curbside pickup or the ability to order ahead of time using a mobile order app or even gamification for to-go orders.
+Further, both better performing stores for eat-in/to-go split are in California which could indicate cultural customer behaviour or restaurant designs/operating logistics.
 <br></br>

-The next step of this internal benchmarking was to create a dashboard that would allow KPIs and the most important high level ingsights to tell a story at a glance.
+The next step of this internal benchmarking was to create a dashboard that would allow KPIs and the most important high level insights to tell a story at a glance.
 # Power BI Dashboard:

 The Power BI dashboard was designed to visually represent the insights derived from the SQL analysis.
 The goal was to create a user-friendly, interactive tool that allows stakeholders to easily explore key metrics and trends across the restaurant chain, these include: